kvertacnik/Practical_Bioinformatics_Workshop/Structure.md

 Multiple threshold values are tested to check for concordance.
 K values that vary across threshold values indicate a lack of population structure. --> check if true <--

 In the following figures, the Puechmaille statistics show high support for both K=4 and K=5.
+In threshold = 0.9, so few individuals are being assigned to clusters that there isn't population differentiation across K values --> check if true <--

 #### 0.5
 <p align="left">